AE0GG/main/README.md

 **First...**<br>
 Please bookmark the [PuNk Radio](https://github.com/AE0GG/main/blob/main/PuNk_Radio.md) page for where to start for the forseeable future.<br>

 Eventually, this page will become what it should have only been... a user guide providing information on what the project does, how to use it, and how to contribute.
-For now, I am using it to redirect users I shared the project with early.
+For now, I am using it to redirect users that had early access.
 I have been hard at work breaking topics into their own pages, organizing the information, making it easy to navigate, and trying to make it all look good.

 ----------